calvinmclean/automated-garden/docs/hardware_quickstart.md

 See the Examples section for more detailed guides on certain setups.

-Once I have designed a PCB for this project, I can provide a more detailed hardware setup guide.

 ## Purchased Parts
 Parts that may need to be purchased for this project can include:
 - Water pumps